tytydraco/yessleep/out/My_Father_Started_To_Smell_Weird_So_One_Day_I_Decided_To_Follow_Him_.md

 As I stood there helplessly, I noticed someone else in the room.
 They looked small like a child, but old and creepy at the same time.
 They seemed to be telling whatever was on the floor what to do and got into a manic frenzy the more the creature licked my Dad’s feet.

-I couldn’t hear what was going on, but suddenly a little girl walked into the room.
-The old, creepy-looking child seemed physically scared of the little girl and backed away into the corner of the room.
+I couldn’t hear what was going on, but suddenly an old-looking woman walked into the room.
+The old, creepy-looking child seemed physically scared of the old woman and backed away into the corner of the room.
 She walked over to my Dad and began collecting his tears in a small glass vile.
 It was killing me seeing my father like this and I didn’t understand why he didn’t just get up and run.

 I was trying to think of a plan to get my Dad from the house when suddenly I got that same smell I got from my Dad in the basement.
 Before I could turn to see where the smell was coming from something hit me in the head and my lights went out.
 When I finally came too it was dark out and the house seemed empty.
 I made my way home hoping to find my Dad there and maybe everything I had witnessed was just some horrible dream.

 When I made it home I was surprised to see the light on in the kitchen.
 As I opened the kitchen door I was hit with that horrible smell again.
 The smell was pungent, but this time it wasn't my Dad.
 It was my mother and she was huddled under the table with the same distraught look on her face my father had.

 She was on the phone crying hysterically and apologizing down the phone to someone.
 I quickly grabbed the phone from her hand and demanded whoever was on the other end to tell me who it was.
-The sound of a little girl's voice was laughing down the phone at me.
-As I begged them to leave us alone the phone suddenly went quick, suddenly the girl spoke in an eerie manner of urgency.
+They began to laugh maniacally down the phone.
+As I begged them to leave us alone the phone suddenly went quiet

 “Your mother's tears are going to taste so much sweeter than your father’s”